-In Doppler ultrasonography of splenoportal axis, recanalisation of the portal vein and large abdominal portosystemic anastomoses were evident.
+In Doppler ultrasonography of splenoportal axis, recanalization of the portal vein and large abdominal portosystemic anastomoses were evident.
 Hepatic veins were patent.
 Magnetic resonance imaging showed hepatomegaly and confirmed the above findings.
 No esophageal or gastric varices were demonstrated in endoscopy.
 Ascites was refractory to diuretics and multiple large volume paracenteses were required.
 Due to the absence of a clear etiology of portal hypertension, a liver biopsy was performed.

 Liver histology

 Changes of portal venopathy with portal fibrosis and sclerosis and features of nodular regenerative hyperplasia were demonstrated.
 A spectrum of portal vein lesions was seen in interlobular portal tracts included in the biopsy, ranging from portal venule herniation in the periportal parenchyma, to slit-like stenosed portal venules and sclerosed portal tracts without a visible portal venule.
-In addition, parenchymal ischemic changes indicative of decreased venous outflow, mild focal sinusoidal and perivenular fibrosis, mild cholestasis and mild secondary siderosis were noted.
+In addition, parenchymal ischemic changes indicative of decreased venous outflow, mild focal sinusoidal and perivenular fibrosis, mild cholestasis, and mild secondary siderosis were noted.
 There was no bridging fibrosis or cirrhosis (Figure 1).
 The overall changes supported the diagnosis of INCPH.

 Hematology work-up

-The flow cytometry at this point revealed that 16.5% of her red blood cells were PNH, 4.1% were partially deficient for CD59 and 12.4% lacked CD59 completely; 63% of her granulocytes and 60% of monocytes were PNH.
+The flow cytometry at this point revealed that 16.5% of her red blood cells were PNH, 4.1% were partially deficient for CD59, and 12.4% lacked CD59 completely; 63% of her granulocytes and 60% of monocytes were PNH.

 FINAL DIAGNOSIS